votca/votca/share/doc/methods.rst

 ----------------

 In this section, additional options are described to run RE coarse graining.
-The usage of RE is similar to the one of IBI and IMC and understanding the use of the scripting framework described in chapter [sec:iterative\_workflow] is necessary.
+The usage of RE is similar to that of IBI and IMC and understanding the use of the scripting framework described in chapter [sec:iterative\_workflow] is necessary.